- Granville Hotel - Waterford (1)

 Dublin is full of things to do and places to see.
 It is also the city responsible for the musical film, Once, which gathered a cult following here in America following its release and went on to win an Oscar for its most famous song, Falling Slowly.
 Stroll down Grafton Street and O'Connell's street and decide for yourself which of the buskers is going to be the next one to make a name for themselves.
 See the Book of Kells, Guinness Storehouse, and Jameson Distillery, Kilmainham Gaol and Glasnevin Cemetry with a massive amount of history between them.

-Later on, your chauffeur will pick you up and take you to your hotel for your final night in Ireland.
+Return to your hotel for your final night in Ireland.

 Overnight at Clontarf Castle

 Day 9: Go home